prosodylab/Prosodylab-Aligner/README.md

     $ ./align.py -t test_data/ data/
     ...

-This requires a lot of data to work well, and further takes a long time when there is a lot of data.
+Please note: THIS REQUIRES A LOT OF DATA to work well, and further takes a long time when there is a lot of data.
 It is also possible to train on your test data, and in fact it is something we do quite often at the lab.
 That looks like:

     $ ./align.py -t data/ data/
     ...